cakirogluozan/fo-intern-project/src/json2mask.md

     point_list : [x, y]

 An example is shared in below.
-In the example I am reading a json file and, I am checking out if the object's id is smaller than 61.
-If so, I accept the object to use and extract its values, else I continue iterating.
+In the example I am reading a json file and, I am checking out if the object's id is greater than 61.
+If so, I accept the object and print 'I like it'

     import numpy as np
     import cv2